Alenkart/small-php/README.md

 # small-php
-A PHP micro framework to build APIs
+A PHP micro framework to build APIs.
+This is for learning purpose only is not mean to be used in production.

 ## Router